 Sales follow-up.
 You don’t want your CRM clogged with cold leads.
 This wastes time and resources.
 With segmenting, you can earmark leads that most closely resemble your ideal customer profile (ICP) to ensure that only those leads make it through to your CRM for sales team follow-up.

 Best of all, with dynamic customer profiles, you can create segments that sync across all platforms and devices, meaning the segments within your CRM match those in your email marketing software, and so on.
-This way, you can make sure you’re delivering consistent messaging across all of them.
+This way, you can make sure you’re delivering consistent messaging across all of them while targeting new potential customer types on the fly.

 DCPs Drive Business Outcomes